 Soak the cashews overnight and drain the liquid before blending.
 To “quick soak” the cashews, cover with water in a microwave-safe bowl and microwave on high for 2 minutes.
 Drain and proceed with recipe.

-This Vegan Ranch recipe will make more than you need for the socca salad pizzas.
-But it's delicious on everything; I especially like it on shredded kale salads.
+The vegan ranch recipe will make more than you need for the socca salad pizzas.
+But it’s delicious on everything; I especially like it on shredded kale salads.